deduce-dev/dac-man/docs/plugins/csv/index.md

 ## Introduction

-The Dac-Man CSV plug-in allows to detect, analyze, and display changes in CSV (Comma-Separated Values) files.
+The Dac-Man CSV plug-in allows users to detect, analyze, and display changes in CSV (Comma-Separated Values) files.

 By including the tabular data content of the source files in the change analysis, Dac-Man provides several advantages over a line-by-line analysis